qian-nombolo/Pierre-Sweet-and-Savory-Treats/README.md

 ## Description

 * A user should be able to log in and log out.
 Only logged in users have create, update, and delete functionality.
 All users are able to have read functionality.
 * A user should be able to navigate to a splash page that lists all treats and flavors.
-Users are able to click on an individual treat or flavor to see all the treats/flavors that belong to it.
+All users are able to click on an individual treat or flavor to see all the treats/flavors that belong to it.
+* A logged-in user is able to create, read, update and delete their own order.

 ## Setup/Installation Requirements